waynelinks/webdock/Documentation/Getting-started.md

 - `damlys/phpdock-frontend`

 [Docker Hub](https://hub.docker.com) is an official Docker repository.
-It allows to create an unlimited count of public images.
+It allows to create an unlimited count of repositories for public images.

 ### Application codebase

-Copy your project codebase to `frontend/codebase/` or `backend/codebase/` directory and remove artifacts after an old Vagrant and Docker environment.
+Copy your project codebase to `api/codebase/` and `spa/codebase/` directory and remove artifacts after an old Vagrant and Docker environments.

 ### Documentation